Krazete/sgm/README.md

 If you recognize where the art is from, please [let me know](#contact) so I can update this section and properly credit the artist.

+## Move Gallery

+The [Move Gallery](https://sgm.netlify.com/moves) features all moves available in the game.
+It can be filtered, sorted, and searched through much like the fighter gallery and includes one level setting.

+This gallery still lacks the following features:

+* damage intensity information (none, very low, low, med, high, very high, ultra)
+* upgrade and sell costs
+* information about whether a move is a throw, grab, or projectile

 ## Versions

 Each branch of this repository contains a different version of this gallery.